The Rockford Files (theme)

 "The Rockford Files" is a 1975 instrumental by Mike Post and co-composer Pete Carpenter.
-The song is the theme from the TV series The Rockford Files starring James Garner.
+The song is the theme from the American detective drama TV series The Rockford Files, starring James Garner.
 It appears at the opening and ending of each episode with different arrangements.
 Throughout the show's tenure, the theme song went through numerous evolutions, with later versions containing a distinct electric guitar bridge section played by session guitarist Dan Ferguson.

 The Instrumental features a blues harmonica solo, dobro guitar, an electric guitar solo heard in the bridges, plus a Minimoog synthesizer, heard in the refrains.
 This was one of the first popular song appearances for the synthesizer.